BuildOnBeam/beam-nodes-staking-contracts/contracts/fee-flow/README.md

 Ported from [Euler.xyz's Fee Flow](https://github.com/euler-xyz/fee-flow) for for Beam network by [xtools-at](https://github.com/xtools-at).
 The original Fee Flow protocol has been audited by Zellic, Ottersec and Team Omega, reports are available [here](https://github.com/euler-xyz/fee-flow/tree/main/audits).

-## Changelog
+## Patch Notes

-**2025-04-24:**
+**2025-09-09:**

 - removed requirement for Euler Vault Connector, since it's not available on Beam, and adjusted tests accordingly.
-- patched `buy` method to set up secondary rewards instead of paying out the price of auctioned tokens to a single recipient.
+- patched `buy` method to unwrap the buyer's WETH and send it to the _paymentReceiver_ (= StakingManager), instead of paying out the price of auctioned tokens directly to a single recipient.
+This requires the `paymentToken` to be WETH.
-- added upgradeable contract variant (Transparent proxy)
-- added AccessControl and proxy-method to register rewards with staking contracts

 ## Protocol Authors